circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 Below is a list of the latest image tags, sorted by language.

-For specific details about the contents of each image, refer to the [corresponding Dockerfiles](https://github.com/circleci-public/circleci-dockerfiles).
+For details about the contents of each image, refer to the [corresponding Dockerfiles](https://github.com/circleci-public/circleci-dockerfiles).

 {% assign images = site.data.docker-image-tags | sort %}